Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: NUMERICAL EXPERIMENTS

 \section{NUMERICAL EXPERIMENTS}

-This section tests our two main hypotheses: \begin{hypotheses} \item When considering safety guarantees, analytic gradient-based reinforcement learning outperforms sampling-based reinforcement learning. \item While existing differentiable safeguards can impede gradient flow and learning performance in analytic policy optimisation, our modifications successfully mitigate these issues, achieving equal or exceeding performance compared to unsafe training. \end{hypotheses} In the following subsections, we introduce our experimental setup, discuss the main hypotheses and provide additional insights.
+This section tests our two main hypotheses: \begin{hypotheses} \item Under safeguarding, analytic gradient-based reinforcement learning achieves higher evaluation returns from fewer environment interactions than sampling-based reinforcement learning. \item Enabling our modified safeguards for analytic gradient-based reinforcement learning during training leads to similar or higher return policies than unsafe training, given the same number of environment interactions. \end{hypotheses} The following subsections introduce our experimental setup, discuss the main hypotheses, and provide additional insights.